ochertkova/futu_assignment/README.md

 # futu_assignment
 My Github repo browser for [Futurice Academy 2022](https://github.com/futurice/futurice-academy-homework-assignment)

-I will add my version of the assingment in this repo
+It is a simple APP that utilizes Git Hub API for users and repos search and presents some basic information about them.

-Working version will be available at https://simple-github-user-search.azurewebsites.net/
+Working version is be available at https://simple-github-user-search.azurewebsites.net/